Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability

+Since this value $F(Q, Q')$ relates to the Hellinger distance $d_H$ as $d_H(Q, Q')=\sqrt{1-F(Q, Q')}$ \cite{Vaa98}, it represents how close two probability distributions $Q$ and $Q'$.
+When a permissible accuracy $0<\tau<1$ is fixed, we define the maximal conversion number $L$ of copies of $Q$ by deterministic conversions with the initial distribution $P$ as

-One of the main topics of the paper is to analyze the above maximum convertible number by deterministic conversions.
-In order to rewrite $L^{\cal D}(P, Q|\nu)$, we define the maximum fidelity $F^{\cal D}$ from $P$ on $\mathcal{X}$ to $Q$ on $\mathcal{Y}$ among deterministic conversions by
+One of the main topics of the paper is to analyze the above maximum conversion number by deterministic conversions.
+When we define the maximal fidelity $F^{\cal D}$ from $P\in\calP(\calX)$ to $Q\in\calP(\calY)$ among deterministic conversions by